top of page

 How To Overcome Imposter Syndrome | Leadership Lessons, Wilson Luna

-Most of us chase after success...
+Wilson Luna, Leadership Expert and Author, says that most of us chase after success...
 We think it’s something "out there"—in recognition, in achievements, in applause.
 But success isn’t something external at all.
 No, no, no. Success is right here, inside you, in the small wins you achieve each day.
 You see, every time you stick to your schedule, every time you honor a commitment, you’re building something far more powerful than any external reward—you're building your internal reputation.

 The Power of Small Wins in Leadership